tenzir/tenzir/web/docs/understand/language/pipelines.md

 Apache Arrow and efforts like [substrait](https://substrait.io/) and [ibis](https://ibis-project.org/) further show that there is a viable path to convergence.
-Unfortunately we cannot wait until these technologies are production grade; the needed [data engineering has a long tail](/blog/parquet-and-feather-data-engineering-woes).
+Unfortunately we cannot wait until these technologies are production-grade; the needed [data engineering has a long tail](/blog/parquet-and-feather-data-engineering-woes).

 Second, our goal is to build an open system on top of Apache Arrow, allowing